PhantomAros/gittest/readme.txt

-Keep calm & carry on.
+Keep calm and carry on.